 A course advisor will discuss the outcomes of the review and make recommendations about whether the course is suitable for you, and identify additional support where required.

 It is required you attend an interview and present a portfolio.

 You will be asked a series of questions relating to your suitability for the course.
 You are expected to demonstrate a clear understanding and an aptitude for the course of study including any relevant industry experience.

 The portfolio can contain any combination of the following: recorded pieces, demo tracks, recommendations, testimonials, statement of results, recordings and any other supporting evidence you believe is relevant to the application.

 Interviews are now taking place with classes starting in February 2020.

 Recognition of Prior Learning is available.

 This course is government accredited and has national recognition

 The qualification is aligned with the Australian Qualification Framework (AQF) level 4

+This unit describes the performance outcomes, skills and knowledge required to specify, fit and operate radio microphones and in-ear wireless monitors for performers in the screen, media, entertainment and events industries.
 Individuals who apply these skills work autonomously in a team environment as they take responsibility for managing frequency spectrum and overseeing the use of a range of wireless audio equipment during productions.
 They may also be responsible for supervising others.